jtassia/Functional-Light-JS/ch9.md

 ## Fusion

-As you roll FP list operations into more of your thinking about code, you'll likely start seeing very quickly chains that combine behavior like:
+As FP list operations permeate the way you think about code, you'll very likely start recognizing chains of behavior that can be combined, like:

 ```js
 ..